NeuroMetrix (NASDAQ:NURO) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of NeuroMetrix (NASDAQ:NURO – Free Report) in a report released on Thursday.
+StockNews.com initiated coverage on shares of NeuroMetrix (NASDAQ:NURO – Free Report) in a report released on Friday morning.
 The brokerage issued a sell rating on the medical device company’s stock.

-NeuroMetrix (NASDAQ:NURO – Get Free Report) last released its earnings results on Tuesday, August 6th.
-The medical device company reported ($0.74) earnings per share (EPS) for the quarter.
+NeuroMetrix (NASDAQ:NURO – Get Free Report) last issued its quarterly earnings data on Tuesday, August 6th.
+The medical device company reported ($0.74) earnings per share for the quarter.
+The company had revenue of $0.77 million for the quarter.
 NeuroMetrix had a negative return on equity of 41.74% and a negative net margin of 181.04%.
-The company had revenue of $0.77 million for the quarter.

 NeuroMetrix Company Profile